katnastou/s800-revision-docs/index.md

 R2	Catalysis_of_phosphorylation Arg1:T4 Arg2:T5
 R3	Complex_formation Arg1:T4 Arg2:T5
 ~~~
-2. When _Regulation of Transcription_ is implied, it should be preffered over the parent term _Regulation of Gene Expression_, thus annotating the __authors intended meaning in context__ instead of the most accurate term in the relation hierarchy.
+2. When _"regulation of expression"_ is mentioned in text, if the annotator suspects that the intended meaning of the authors is __Regulation of Transcription__ based on the context of the document they have available, then the annotator should annotate __Regulation of Gene Expression__, with a __Note: "Potentially Regulation of Transcription"__.
 ~~~ ann
 HSF1 can function as both an activator of heat shock genes and a repressor of non-heat shock genes such as IL1B and c-fos.
 T1	GGP 0 4	HSF1